captainhorsepower/dotfiles/README.md

 turns out I like hyper.
 It's a terminal (electron app), uses webGL.
 And js allows for really fun stuff within terminal!

 TODO:
+1. use dotbot profiles and separate osx startup-config from other stuff...
+    - [ ] split dotfiles dir (osx, shell, java, python, etc)
+    - [ ] add sample profiles
+    - [ ] make it burn
 1. install docker (and automate it).; `brew install --cask docker`
 1. safari: don't close with pinned tab
-1. use dotbot profiles and separate osx startup-config from other stuff...
 1. add scripts to eject (other) macos volumes on startup
     - better: don't mount them when disk plugged in.
     - https://stackoverflow.com/questions/25996484/xcode-wont-start-stuck-on-verifying-xcode